How to Identify the Correct PSC Replacement Motor

 - Are there any extreme temperature requirements?

-When asking these questions, keep in mind that the motor might have failed because it was misapplied.
+One of the reasons for motor failure is misapplication.
+It is possible the motor you are replacing may have been misapplied.
 It’s important to think about the application to prevent another failure in such a case.

 Motor Nameplate Measurements